davgeo/kodex/README.md

 - Python requests package
 - Python kodicontroller package

-The django runserver can be used to temporarily test this application however a proper web sever should be used for final depoyment.
-Gunicorn is recommended:
+The django runserver can be used to test this application however Gunicorn is recommended for final deployment:
 - Python Gunicorn (http://gunicorn.org/)

 And of course to have a purpose at least one Kodi instance is required: